muhammedaksam/ezarr/README.md

   advanced):
   - Media management:
     - Use hardlinks instead of Copy: `true`
-    - Root folder: `/data/media/` and then tv, movies or music depending on service
+    - Root folder: `/media/` and then tv, movies or music depending on service
   - qBittorrent ships with a default username `admin` and a one-time password that can be viewed by running `docker logs qbittorrent`.
   - Make sure to set a username and password for all servarr services and qBittorrent!
-- In qBittorrent, after connecting it to the -arr services, you can indicate it should move torrents in certain categories to certain directories, like torrents in the `radarr` category to `/data/torrents/movies`.
-You should do this.
-Also set the `Default Save Path` to `/data/torrents`.
-Set "Run external program on torrent completion" to true and enter this in the
-  field: `chmod -R 775 "%F/"`.
 - You'll have to add indexers in Prowlarr by hand.
 Use Prowlarrs settings to connect it to the other -arr apps.